bolinches/KOET/README.md

 Do you want to continue? (y/n): y
 ```

-A succesful run within the KPI range of test requirements and results, would look similar to the below output:
+A successful run within the KPI range of test requirements and results, would look similar to the below output:
 ```
 OK: Red Hat Enterprise Linux Server 7.6 is a supported OS for this tool